daniel-goldstein/nucosmo-react-workshop/README.md

 We've created a component that renders a joke.
 We can use `{}` to execute Javascript within the JSX.
 Otherwise, "joke" would be interpreted as plain text and not the constant we defined above.

-Now, in `App.js`, write `import JokeCard from './JokeCard'` along with the other imports, and replace `<div>Hi there!</div>` with `<JokeCard />` to render it!
+Now, in `App.js`, paste `import JokeCard from './JokeCard;'` along with the other imports, and replace `<div>Hi there!</div>` with `<JokeCard />` to render it!

 ### Smart vs Dumb Components

 This is great and all, but let's take a minute to think about logical organization.
 Right now, our `JokeCard` component is responsible for both its content and the way it is rendered (it is just a simple `div` for now but we will soon make it more involved and this point will become more clear).
-An important pattern in React is the notion of having "smart" components, and "dumb" components.
+An important pattern in React is the notion of having _smart_ components, and _dumb_ components.
 The smart components are concerned with what data is available on the page.
 The dumb components are given data and only worry about how it is displayed.
-We can turn our `JokeCard` into a "dumb" component by providing its content via its parent component, `App`.
+We can turn our `JokeCard` into a dumb component by providing its content via its parent component, `App`.

 Move the constant `JOKE` from the `JokeCard` component to the `App` component.
 Then, instead of `<JokeCard />`, write `<JokeCard joke={JOKE} />`.
 In `JokeCard`, instead of `{JOKE}`, write `{this.props.joke}`.
 You should be able to refresh your browser and the page should look the same.